tonylintingyi-cpu/SCM_Analytics_Portfolio/README.md

 ## Data Structure Overview

-DataCo Global's datasets have one table that includes 52 columns and 180,519 rows.
-To enhance recognition of the column title, I created a cleaned_order table with a changed column title.
-For analytics purposes in Tableau, two views were created from the cleaned_order table.
+DataCo Global's dataset has one table that includes 52 columns and 180,519 rows.
+To improve column readability, I created a cleaned_order table with renamed columns.
+To support analysis in Tableau, two views were created from the cleaned_order table.

 <img width="833" height="641" alt="截圖 2026-02-12 下午2 09 58" src="https://github.com/user-attachments/assets/deb4f5cb-af9e-460c-aaa3-e5d31a4c3969" />